-Nadja Braun has a PhD in Law at Bern University and works at the political rights section of the Swiss Federal Chancellery (the opinions expressed in the Guidebook do not represent any official statement). nadjabraun@gmx.ch
+Nadja Braun has a PhD in Law at Berne University and works as head of the legal section at the Swiss Federal Chancellery (the opinions expressed in the Guidebook do not represent any official statement). nadjabraun@gmx.ch

 Paul Carline has a degree in modern languages from Manchester University and works as a freelance translator.
 He is responsible for English translations and proofreading at the Initiative & Referendum Institute Europe. carline@iri-europe.org